-7 steps to create and optimize your company’s LinkedIn page
+How to create and optimize a company page on LinkedIn

-Setting up a free company page on LinkedIn, where current and prospective customers and employees can follow your updates and share them with their followers, is a great way to get started on the platform.
+It’s free to set up a LinkedIn company page where current and prospective customers as well as your employees can follow your content and share it with their followers.

-But to get the most out of LinkedIn, you’ll need to invest some time and effort to create a complete and attractive page that builds an engaged community of LinkedIn followers.
+To get the most out of your page, you’ll need to invest some time and effort to create a complete and attractive page that builds an engaged community of LinkedIn followers.

 Here are seven steps you can follow to set up and optimize your company’s LinkedIn page.